nikhils10/Multivariate-Analysis--Oil-Price-Prediction-Using-LSTM-GRU-/README.md

 ## Problem Type
-Forecasting Problem.
+Forecasting Problem-Solved Using LSTM and GRU.

 **Result Metrics**

-Mean Squared Error(MSE),Mean Absolute Percentage Error(MAPE), R2 Score.(Time Series)
+Mean Squared Error(MSE),Mean Absolute Error(MAE), R2 Score.(Time Series)

 ## Actionable Insight
 Behaviour of Oil price and whether to invest it in or not.